localstack/snowflake-docs/content/en/references/configuration/index.md

 ## Profiles

 LocalStack supports configuration profiles which are stored in the `~/.localstack` config directory.
-A configuration profile is a set of environment variables stored in an `.env` file in the LocalStack config directory.
+A configuration profile is a set of environment variables stored in a `*.env` file in the LocalStack config directory.

 Here is an example of what configuration profiles might look like: